As part of a longer trip, my family had the chance to try out LAN’s (now LATAM) Business Class service from Mexico City to Lima, Perú.

 While we sat with Lucy and she played with the seat buttons and the adjustable reading light, we looked out onto the tarmac and really couldn’t relax until the door was closed and we pushed back.
 The flight was fully boarded but still late in departing that day, it was a shame it wasn’t late the day before.

 The service was off to a good start with pre-departure beverages for the three of us and some (not warm) nuts.
-The staff seemed to be kid friendly, something we don’t always find in business class and first class cabins and they even brought a LAN branded plastic watch which I quickly apprehended from the child and kept as airline memorabilia.
+The staff seemed to be kid-friendly, something we don’t always find in business class and first class cabins and they even brought a LAN branded plastic watch which I quickly apprehended from the child and kept as airline memorabilia.
 What?
-She can’t tell time and and red is not her color.
+She can’t tell time and red is not her color.

 Door Closes, Service Commences

 When the door finally closed and we pushed back (just 10-15 minutes behind) we were finally relieved.
 We weren’t sure if we would ever make it to Lima this weekend and could not have been happier to get on our way.

 We started the entertainment system slightly after take off and my wife and daughter began watching Frozen for the millionth time on an airplane.
 The Sherpstress does not love this film, but it seems to be ubiquitously available and occupies our daughter.

 The space at the bulkhead was substantial.
 The flight attendant had space to walk in front of us to set our trays, there was four windows worth of space and though the seats were configured side-by-side it seemed like you would not have to step over someone to get to the bathroom if you were fully reclined.
 It was a day flight, my wife and daughter were awake most of the flight and I was writing so I cannot comment about whether or not the seats lie fully flat or angled flat.
 It was comfortable but not particularly private and if that’s your thing and you are traveling alone, I suggest the window seat.